What to do when you encounter tricky texts or perplexing concepts throughout your study.

 Think about a “friend” who’s nice to your face but is never there for you when you need them.
 Jesus was speaking out against those who offer only lip service, but lack commitment or sincerity.
 He was warning His followers that there are people who claim to be doing God’s will, but in their hearts it’s all about elevating their own status.

 Yes, Jesus wants us to call upon His name!
 But He also knows our hearts.
-Looking at the context of the verse in Acts, Peter, Jesus’ disciple, is quoting the Old Testament book of Joel.
-He noted that ultimately, those who sincerely call upon God’s name above all other names, will be saved.
+Looking at the context of the verse in Acts, Peter—Jesus’ disciple—is quoting the Old Testament book of Joel.
+He noted that those who sincerely call upon God’s name above all other names will be saved.

-This is just one example of how a couple Bible verses, when pulled out on their own and put next to each other, appear to disagree.
+This is just one example of an apparent contradiction in the Bible.
+When these Bible verses are pulled out on their own and put next to each other, they merely seem to disagree.

 You will find more of these as you study.